 Training

-We offer ‘one to one’ guidance at the mutual convenience of yourself and your nominated Observer.
-Using this bespoke method over the last several years has proven to be the most successful method for our trainees (Associates) passing the Advanced Riding Test at their first attempt.
+We offer ‘one-on-one’ guidance at the mutual convenience of yourself and your nominated Observer.
+Over the last several years, this bespoke method has proven to be the most successful for our trainees (Associates) passing the Advanced Riding Test on their first attempt.

-Another great opportunity for prospective new members is to attend one of our monthly club nights, where you can meet our members and talk about our club and the advanced test.
+Another excellent opportunity for prospective new members is to attend one of our monthly club nights.
+You can meet our members on these nights and talk about our club and the advanced test.
 Full details are on our meetings page.

-After the club receive your membership details back from the IAM RoadSmart you will receive a welcome phone call from a senior observer who will give you the name of your allocated observer.
-Shortly after the observer will get in touch with you to arrange a mutually convenient time and date to meet and start your guidance sessions.
-You will receive guidance in the following competences
+After the club receives your membership details back from the IAM RoadSmart, you will receive a welcome phone call from a member of the committee, usually the Cheif Observer or membership secutary.
+Shortly after, an allocated observer will contact you to arrange a mutually convenient time and date to meet and start your guidance sessions.
+You will receive guidance in the following competencies

 • Human factors